grey-software/org/projects/README.md

 [Repo](https://github.com/grey-software/LinkedInFocus)

 LinkedInFocus is a web extension that allows you to hide the news feed and news panel on LinkedIn so you can focus on your career!

+### Roadmap

+LinkedIn Focus is up on the chrome web store as a release candidate, and we're planning a launch on Product Hunt.
+Before that, we want to setup advertising for Grey Software's projects and vision so that there's greater awareness of Grey Software's projects.

 ## grey.software